 Frontotemporal dementia (FTD) is a syndrome that is associated with shrinking of the frontal and temporal lobes of the brain.
 Frontotemporal dementia used to be referred to as Pick's disease.
 Frontotemporal dementia has a strong genetic component.
 Symptoms of frontotemporal dementia include changes in behavior or problems with language.
 There is no treatment that slows the progression of frontotemporal dementia.
 Medication may be prescribed to improve symptoms.
 The outcome for patient's with frontotemporal dementia is poor.
-Read more: Pick Disease Article
+Read more: Frontotemporal Dementia (Pick's Disease and Semantic Dementia) Article

 Multimedia: Slideshows, Images & Quizzes